ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 ROCPROFSYS_ROCM_GROUP_BY_QUEUE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Perfetto trace will show the HIP streams to which kernel and memory copy operations submitted.
-With the ``ROCPROFSYS_ROCM_GROUP_BY_QUEUE=ON`` setting, the trace will display HSA queues to which these kernel and memory operations were submitted.
+By default, the Perfetto trace groups the kernel dispatch and memory copy operations to tracks corresponding to their HIP Stream ID.
+However, with the ``ROCPROFSYS_ROCM_GROUP_BY_QUEUE=ON`` setting, the events are on separate tracks and grouped by hardware queue.

 ROCPROFSYS_USE_RCCLP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^